Estimated reading time: 7 minutes

 This is one of the unique tour itineraries and mostly not for many of you.
 However, one of the best ways to cover both of these main attractions.
 Follow the above tour itinerary excluding the wine tasting.
 Replace the wine tasting by a stop at the Featherdale wildlife park on your way to the Blue Mountains to hand-feed kangaroos and pat a Koala.
 So, the trick is where to stop for an overnight stay.

 We suggest you drive past Richmond and book an overnight stay at the Tobruk Homestead.
 It will be one of your memorable stays with rustic style yet modern facilities.
-Try some of their dampers with golden syrup and melting butter followed with a Billy tea.
+Try some of their dampers with golden syrup and melting butter followed by a Billy tea.

 Day two; add another experience to this trip by crossing the Wisemans ferry ride.
 A vehicular ferry crosses the Hawkesbury River.
 Then drive towards the Hunter Valley for wine tasting via M1.

 Itinerary 3 – Two-day trips from Sydney

 The last avenue left for you is if you do not prefer any of the above tour itineraries.
 Book a Blue Mountains private tours from Sydney and return to Sydney accommodation and visit Hunter Valley on the next day.

 We assume we have given enough guidance to your question to select Blue Mountains OR Hunter Valley for your visit to Sydney.
 Let us know if you have any further questions.
 Our customer service team will help you to provide related information.
 If you need a trusted and reliable tour operator to handle all your Sydney tours, contact us via firstname.lastname@example.org or call us at (+61) 498507873.